-I’m Almog 🔊, a Senior Research Associate at the University of Bristol and an incoming Assistant Professor at Ben-Gurion University of the Negev (fall 2023).
+I’m Almog 🔊, an Assistant Professor at Ben-Gurion University of the Negev.
 I do social psychology in domains of language, emotion, political psych, and other subfields I find interesting.

-I also have soft spots for cognitive work, linguistics and R. I like working with data, scrubbing it, twisting it, generating models and make predictions.
+Among others, I have soft spots for cognitive work, linguistics and R. I like working with data, scrubbing it, twisting it, generating models and making predictions.
 I dislike beetroot, very much so.

 Email: almog.simchon@bristol.ac.uk